BotCity Studio SDKΒΆ

 Note

-If you see a SUCCESS message followed by an ERROR message, it means that your BotCity Studio SDK is properly configured but you probably have no bots deployed yet.
+If you see a SUCCESS message followed by an ERROR message, it means that your BotCity Studio SDK is properly configured, but

 Next StepsΒΆ